databricks/terraform-provider-databricks/docs/resources/service_principal.md

 The following arguments are available:

-* `application_id` - This is the application id of the given service principal and will be their form of access and identity.
+* `application_id` - This is the Azure Application ID of the given Azure service principal and will be their form of access and identity.
 On other clouds than Azure this value is auto-generated.
 * `display_name` - (Required) This is an alias for the service principal and can be the full name of the service principal.
 * `external_id` - (Optional) ID of the service principal in an external identity provider.
 * `allow_cluster_create` -  (Optional) Allow the service principal to have [cluster](cluster.md) create privileges.
 Defaults to false.
 More fine grained permissions could be assigned with [databricks_permissions](permissions.md#Cluster-usage) and `cluster_id` argument.
 Everyone without `allow_cluster_create` argument set, but with [permission to use](permissions.md#Cluster-Policy-usage) Cluster Policy would be able to create clusters, but within the boundaries of that specific policy.